Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 If you wish to add cards on Android, use [AnkiconnectAndroid](https://github.com/KamWithK/AnkiconnectAndroid) and follow the instructions on the AnkiconnectAndroid's README page.
+After getting Yomichan working, you should be able to simply export a copy of Yomichan settings from your PC and import those on Android.

 In addition to the above instructions, you may have to disable duplicate checks in order for the application to work.

 There is currently no way to automatically add an image (e.g. a screenshot) automatically.
-Images must be added manually within `AnkiDroid`.
+Images must be added manually within AnkiDroid.

 !!! info "Tip"